William McIntosh (fur trader): Death and additional information

 On July 14, 1832 the Vincennes Gazette reported: "Died--at the Grand Rapids of the Wabash, William McIntosh Esq. for a long time resident of Vincennes.
 He was a native of Scotland, from which country he emigrated at an early age."
-According to one report, Lydia and her children inherited none of M'Intosh's land holdings and were left destitute.
+According to one report, Lydia and her children inherited none of McIntosh's land holdings and were left destitute.